VityaSchel/replica-player/README.md

 [MIT](./LICENSE)

 This project is not affiliated with YouTube or Google.
 Provided code does not replicate copyrighted YouTube parts and thus does not inherit its license.
+This project does not use any YouTube’s or Google’s assets protected by copyright.